 The Big Picture

 Regardless of if your white hair is the result of genetics or time, there's something distinctly special about both.
-For Jenkins, her prematurely white hair was encoded in DNA from her paternal grandmother, a deep connection she treasures to this day.
+For Murphy, her prematurely white hair was encoded in DNA from her paternal grandmother, a deep connection she treasures to this day.

-"She was the most lovely, beautiful woman," Jenkins says.
+"She was the most lovely, beautiful woman," Murphy says.
 "In my mind, if I could be like her, then I am a fortunate person."
 It's the sort of perspective many are coming around to, though society hasn't always (read: never) made it easy.
 For decades, gray and white hairs were considered perhaps the biggest sign of advanced age along with wrinkles, and our youth-obsessed culture views aging as something of a woman's ultimate sin.

 But while it's clear we're making strides, society still has a long way to go.
 Until we get to a point when it's no longer brave or even newsworthy for a beautiful female celebrity to attend an event with visible grays, it's crucial to celebrate those moments because it's still being normalized.
-Jenkins sums it up well: "Sometimes it is very difficult to picture something without seeing a representation that inspires you," she says of the shifting attitudes.
+Murphy sums it up well: "Sometimes it is very difficult to picture something without seeing a representation that inspires you," she says of the shifting attitudes.
 She's received countless messages from other women who now have the confidence to rock their own grays thanks to her example.
 "Bit by bit, the more we see women of all ages with naturally white hair, the more 'normal' it will become for women and the beauty industry.
 Now that’s a beautiful thing!"